drozdziak1/drozdziak1.github.io/_posts/2017-03-02-DSP17-#1-the-kernel-role-in-OS.md

 *Actually, the text above is not an official quote on GNU's founder Richard Stallman, it probably emerged from some Internet forum.*

-The kernel supports a tiny bit more hardware than just [x86 and AT-harddisks](http://www.linux-drivers.org/) and its distros run a little  more software than [Bash 1.08 and GCC 1.40][popcon-stats].
+Nowadays, the kernel supports a tiny bit more hardware than just [x86 and AT-harddisks](http://www.linux-drivers.org/) and its distros run a little  more software than [Bash 1.08 and GCC 1.40][popcon-stats].